-My current research investigates public discourse in contemporary American politics, especially as it relates to authoritarian, demagogic, and extremist rhetoric.
+My current research investigates political and public discourse, especially as it relates to authoritarian, demagogic, and extremist rhetoric.
 I also write about bureaucracy, institutional rhetoric, histories of rhetoric and writing (particularly in higher education), and historiography and archives.

 Co-editor (with Lydia Wilkes and Nathan Kreuter), essay collection: Rhetoric and Guns